japrada/TestChallenge/README.md

 - **Unica**: several options are presented and the user can select only one.

-- **M?ltiple**: several options are presented and the user can select more than one.
+- **Múltiple**: several options are presented and the user can select more than one.

 - **Texto**: the user has to type the answer to be sent.